Department of Justice is now the Department of Communities and Justice. Find out more >

 You will need to complete the following forms:

-You can download these forms from Court forms on the Federal Circuit Court of Australia website.
+You can download these forms from Forms on the Federal Circuit and Family Court of Australia website.

 You don’t need to download the Application in a Case if you eFile and select the guided process through the Commonwealth Courts Portal.